 Internet TV by definition allows the programme provider to know what viewers are watching (or at least what is being streamed to their TVs).
-In the early days of internet TV, people typically watched a couple of programmes from iPlayer, a couple from
+In the early days of internet TV, people typically watched a couple of programmes from iPlayer, a couple

-bigger picture of what turns people on, TV wise.
+a far bigger picture of what turns people on, TV wise.

 The Independent reports further that YouView has employed people from Phorm.
 This company famously had the idea of serving website advertising based upon ISP tracking of the websites that people visit.
-After a public outcry, the idea was abandoned
+After a public outcry, the idea was

-by Phorm, but it still lives on in smaller scale projects.
+abandoned by Phorm, but it still lives on in smaller scale projects.

 Not that I've ever understood how it's meant to work anyway.
 I am an avid reader of pro-censorship campaigning websites.
 I like to know what they're up to.
-But that doesn't mean that I am the slightest bit interested in adverts for whatever they are
+But that doesn't mean that I am the slightest bit interested in adverts for whatever they

-peddling, just the opposite in fact.
+are peddling, just the opposite in fact.
 And the vast majority of products I actually buy, I don't signal much prior interest on the internet anyway.

 The Independent continues that YouView was reluctant to answer detailed questions about privacy.
-However the company said that anonymised viewing data will be passed on to third-party companies, allowing for instance, the introduction of advertising
+However the company said that anonymised viewing data will be passed on to third-party companies, allowing for instance, the introduction of

-targeted at certain post codes.
+advertising targeted at certain post codes.

 The newspaper suggested likely applications, such as What's hot in your area, showing what neighbours are watching, eg 40% are watching Downton Abbey, 31% Strictly Come Dancing and 3% shows on gambling or pornography.